Keep Your Skin Safe This Summer

 Mineral sunscreens are safer than chemical sunscreens, but some mineral sunscreens are safer than others

-Certain products use nanoparticles of titanium dioxide and zinc oxide to make the sunscreen more easily absorbed by the skin and therefore more transparent — but this might allow the small particles to penetrate the skin and enter the bloodstream.
-The studies done so far suggest that these nanoparticles have a limited ability to penetrate the skin, but they can cause oxidative stress and DNA damage to skin cells.10 Also, inhaled nanoparticles may damage lung tissue and also enter the bloodstream and reach other organs.11 Additional studies are needed in order to definitively determine whether these products are safe.
+Certain products use nanoparticles of titanium dioxide and zinc oxide to make the sunscreen more easily absorbed by the skin and therefore more transparent; there have been concerns that these small particles could penetrate the skin and enter the bloodstream.
+The evidence so far suggest that these nanoparticles have a limited ability to penetrate the skin,16-18 however they could damage lung tissue if inhaled or enter the bloodstream and reach other organs if inhaled or ingested.19-21 Additional studies are needed in order to definitively determine whether nanoparticle-containing sunscreen products are safe.

 Mineral sunscreen without nanoparticles is the safest choice